yahah100/BatteryPackLife/README.md

 # BatteryLife
-This is the official code for "BatteryLife: A Comprehensive Dataset and Benchmark for Battery Life Prediction".
+This is the official repository for "BatteryLife: A Comprehensive Dataset and Benchmark for Battery Life Prediction".

 ## Highlights